-- (3) The obligations in Part 2 do not apply in relation to a retail betting premises in Regional Victoria, if the operator does not permit the number of patrons any indoor space or outdoor space to exceed to the density quotient (4 sq metres). - (4) If a retail betting premises is within a larger premises that is subject to patron limits under these directions, the number of patrons within the retail betting premises are to be counted for the purposes of any patron limits that apply to the larger premises.
+- (3) The operator of a retail betting premises in Regional Victoria must not permit the number of patrons any indoor space or outdoor space to exceed to the density quotient (4 sq metres). - (5) If a retail betting premises is within a larger premises that is subject to patron limits under these directions, the number of patrons within the retail betting premises are to be counted for the purposes of any patron limits that apply to the larger premises.